 When your brain sends a command to your eyes, telling them to move from one place to another, it also sends a copy of that command to your visual cortex.
-This copy of that motor command is referred to as a corollary discharge.
-By subtracting out the visual motion caused by your eye movements, your visual cortex is then able to figure out what’s moving and what’s not.
+This copy of that motor command is a corollary discharge.
+By subtracting out the visual motion caused by your eye movements, your visual cortex is then able to figure out what’s moving and what’s stationary.

-There are at least 2 really good sources of evidence of corollary discharge.
-You can do one of the experiments right now on your own visual system.
-I want you to close one eye, and with your index finger, reach up with your finger and gently press on your lower eyelid.
+There are at least two good sources of evidence of corollary discharge.
+You can do one of the experiments right now on your visual system.
+Close one eye, and with your index finger, reach up with your finger and gently press on your lower eyelid.
 As you do, you will cause your eye to jiggle a little bit as you press on it.

-Now, this isn’t how you usually control your eye movements (with your finger), so there’s no corollary discharge—no copy of the message—that’s sent from your arm onto the visual cortex.
+This isn’t how you usually control your eye movements (with your finger), so there’s no corollary discharge—no copy of the message—sent from your arm onto the visual cortex.
 Since there’s no corollary discharge signal to tell the visual system to subtract out the motion caused by this eye movement, you’ll notice a very particular perception as you press on your eye: The whole world will seem to move up and down!

 As you move your eyeball down a little, the projection of the world shifts up.
 If that happens without your eye moving, it would mean that the world has moved up, and that’s what you perceive.

-There’s another very famous experiment—one conducted in a medical laboratory—that really nails this corollary discharge phenomenon.
+There’s a famous experiment—one conducted in a medical laboratory—that nails this corollary discharge phenomenon.

 In the 1950s, American psychology was dominated by B. F. Skinner and the behaviorist school of thought.
 One of the tenets of their theoretical approach was that no thought, perception, or learning can take place without involving the body itself.

 To test this, a volunteer participated in a somewhat frightening procedure.
 He agreed to be put on a ventilator while he was injected with drugs that paralyzed his motor system.
-He needed to be on the ventilator because the muscles that control breathing were paralyzed as well.
+He needed to be on the ventilator because lungs were paralyzed as well.

 If the body was needed to control thought and memory, then his thought and memory should have ceased as well until the drugs wore off.

-Other experimenters showed this paralyzed man during the paralysis procedure images, words, and math problems; and then later, their plan was to test if he’d be able to recall them (and the answers to the math problems) after the paralysis wore off and he was able to talk to them again.
+During the procedure, other experimenters showed him images, words, and math problems.
+Later on, they planned to test if he’d been able to recall what they had shown him and the answers to the math problems once the paralysis had worn off and he was able to speak again.

-For what it’s worth, he was able to think and remember in this state.
+For what it’s worth, the man was able to think and remember in this state.
 We now know very clearly that thought can take place without the muscles being involved.

 Eventually, he figured out that this happened whenever he tried to move his eyes.
 Remember that his muscles were paralyzed, including the muscles that control his eyes, but the corollary discharge system within the central nervous system was still active.

 When he tried to move his eyes, a signal was sent to his visual cortex telling it to expect a particular eye movement.
-When it didn’t take place, the visual cortex inferred that the objects in the world— indeed the whole environment—had moved in exactly the same direction as the eyes.
+When it didn’t take place, the visual cortex inferred that the objects in the environment had moved in the same direction as the eyes.

-Think this through with me for a moment.
-If you moved your eyes 10 degrees to the right, and if the world around you rotated 10 degrees to the right as well at that same moment in time, what would you see?
+Think this through for a moment: If you moved your eyes 10 degrees to the right, and if the world around you rotated 10 degrees to the right as well at that same moment in time, what would you see?
 You would see the same thing before and after the eye movement, right?

 Twelve degrees up with the eyes and 12 degrees of world movement; same visual input before and after the eye movement.
 This paralyzed man had this exact experience.
 No matter where he moved his eyes, the visual input didn’t change.